srupesh51/FB-PostFeed/README.md

 # Please download Nodejs along with npm packages :- https://nodejs.org/en/download/ from internet

-# Please note I have used table view for loading post feed for this task feed instead of scrollView to make things simple
+# Please note I have used table view for loading post feed for this task instead of scrollView to make things simple